Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Approach, Analysis Results

 Our analysis reveals a statistically significant variation in issue frequencies across subcategories, as confirmed by a Kruskal-Wallis H-test: \textit{\(H=93.67\), \(p = 9.97\times10^{-16}\)}.
 This non-parametric result indicates that the differences in distributions among the categories are not due to random chance, underscoring the heterogeneity in issue evolution.

 A significant rise in issue frequency is seen across nearly all subcategories beginning in 2016.
 A similar trend has also been observed in previous studies on dApps~\cite{wu_first_2021, leiponen_dapp_2022}.
-This sharp increase coincides with the launch and growing adoption of platforms like Ethereum, which officially released its Homestead version in March 2016.
+This sharp increase coincides with the launch and adoption of platforms like Ethereum, which officially released its Homestead version in March 2016.
 Ethereum introduced a new paradigm of decentralized applications (dApps) and smart contracts, significantly expanding the scope of blockchain software development.
-This growth spurred the creation of a vast number of blockchain projects, which in turn generated an increasing number of reported issues, particularly in categories like \textit{Development \& Maintenance}, \textit{User Experience \& Interaction}, and \textit{Wallet}.
+This growth spurred the creation of many blockchain projects, which in turn generated an increasing number of reported issues, particularly in categories like \textit{Development \& Maintenance}, \textit{User Experience \& Interaction}, and \textit{Wallet}.

 From 2023 onward, we observed a noticeable decline in issue frequency across most subcategories.
-This trend may stem from ecosystem maturation, better documentation, and reusable tools that reduce the need for extensive issue tracking, though further research is needed.
-Despite the decline, subcategories like \textit{Wallet} and \textit{UI} continue to exhibit high activity, reflecting their central role in user interaction and asset management.
+This trend may stem from ecosystem maturation, better documentation, reusable tools that reduce the need for extensive issue tracking, or a broader shift of open-source efforts toward AI-related projects, though further research is needed.
+Despite the decline, subcategories like \textit{Wallet} and \textit{UI} continue to exhibit high activity, reflecting their role in user interaction and asset management.

 Among the individual categories, \textit{Development \& Maintenance} and \textit{Wallet} show the strongest upward trends, suggesting these areas have received increasing focus. \textit{User Experience \& Interaction} and \textit{Infrastructure} also exhibit strong growth, although they plateau slightly below the top-performing subcategories.
 In contrast, \textit{Documentation} and \textit{Mechanisms} lag behind, maintaining relatively lower positions throughout the timeline, indicating either slower progress or less emphasis. \textit{Community Interaction}, \textit{Digital Asset}, and \textit{Networking} show steady progress, while \textit{Security \& Data Integrity} and \textit{Transaction} fall in the mid-range with slightly fluctuating but overall upward trends.
 Overall, the trends show broad and varied characteristics of different subcategories, with some leading the development trajectory more than others.